Pain in the lower back on the left side, treatment: Focus Physical✓

 The main causes of lower back pain on the left side include:

-• Unilateral lumbar disc herniation (e.g., L4-L5 level), where the disc exerts pressure on the nerve root on the left side.
+• Unilateral lumbar disc herniation (e.g., L4-L5 level) – the disc presses on the nerve root on the left side.

-• Inflammation or blockage of the left sacroiliac joint, which is the connection between the spine and the left pelvic bone.
+• Inflammation or blockage of the left sacroiliac joint – the joint connecting the spine and the left pelvic bone.

-• Scoliosis or spinal asymmetry, which causes uneven pressure distribution on the left side of the vertebrae.
+• Scoliosis or spinal asymmetry – uneven distribution of pressure on the left side of the vertebrae.

-• Left hip problems, where restricted motion in the hip joint leads to compensation and pain in the lower back.
+• Left hip problem – limited movement in the hip joint leads to compensation and lower back pain.

 Accurately determining whether the pain is primarily of bone or muscle origin enables the creation of an individualized treatment plan.
 Each of the listed causes requires a specific rehabilitation approach to achieve lasting pain relief and restore body balance.